seantauber/seantauber/README.md

 ## MLOps & AI Infrastructure

 - [mactop](https://github.com/mactop) - Apple Silicon Monitor Top written in pure Golang.
-- [ragapp](https://github.com/ragapp) - The easiest way to use Agentic RAG in any enterprise.
 - [vectara-ingest](https://github.com/vectara-ingest) - An open source framework to crawl data sources and ingest into Vectara.
 - [py-vectara-agentic](https://github.com/py-vectara-agentic) - A python library for creating AI assistants with Vectara, using Agentic RAG.